Daniel1of1/FitAnalytics-WebWidget-iOS/README.md

 - (void)webWidgetInitialized:(FITAWebWidget *)widget;
 ```

-This method will be called when widget container inside the WebView has successfully loaded.
+This method will be called when the widget container inside the WebView successfully loads.

 &nbsp;